ObjectivityLtd/UITricks.StaticWebsiteBoilerplate/docs/tasks.md

 Tasks configuration is stored in JSON file located in `tasks/config.json`.
 In this file you can configure default local web server settings (like port, hostname, live reload), define environment files (default `dev` and `prod`) or provide a list of assets and scripts.
-More about configuration:
+Read more about configuration:
 * [Using environment files](environment-files.md)
 * [Copying static assets](copying-static-assets.md)
 * [Compiling scripts](compiling-scripts.md)